-The question is: is sampling right or wrong?
+The real question is: Is sampling right or wrong?
 More significantly, perhaps, might be these questions: Was Woody Guthrie right or wrong when he put his own contemporary lyrics to traditional melodies?
-Was Keith Richards right or wrong when he consciously adopted the guitar mannerisms sculpted by his rock’n'roll idol, Chuck Berry?
+Was Keith Richards right or wrong when he consciously adopted the guitar mannerisms sculpted by his rock’n’roll idol Chuck Berry?
 Was George Harrison right or wrong when he took the melody of the Chiffons’ hot 1960s single “He’s So Fine” and sang his own “My Sweet Lord” over it?
-Or, in the latest case of musical masquerades, was John Fogerty right or wrong when he took his very own early Creedence Clearwater Revival riffs – which he no longer legally owns – and formed a new song from them?
+Or, in the latest case of musical masquerades: Was John Fogerty right or wrong when he took his very own early Creedence Clearwater Revival riffs — which he no longer legally owns — and formed a new song from them?
 In the Harrison case, the defendant lost.
 In the Fogerty case, the defendant won.
 But electronic sampling creates a whole new technology of infringement, so the courts have thus far been utterly baffled.
 Most suits have wound up in monetary out-of-court settlements.

 Even most hip-hoppers agree that some of their cohorts take the art too far.
 But no one can put their finger on just where the ethical boundary lies.
 Eric B., the master DJ of Eric B. and Rakim, does believe that there are ethical boundaries.
-But when the duo’s “Eric B. Is President” was released last year, lots of people said they had gone too far by taking the primary beat and title from James Brown’s “Funky President.”
+But when the duo’s “Eric B. Is President” was released last year, lots of people said that they had gone too far by taking the primary beat and title from James Brown’s “Funky President.”

-“The art of sampling is new,” Eric tells me, “and just like any new art, there are going to be some people who will go too far; people are going to sample too much.
+“The art of sampling is new,” Eric says, “and just like any new art, there are going to be some people who will go too far; people are going to sample too much.
 Some of these guys go into the studio thinking they’re sampling kings and not artists.
 They think they have it all mastered just because they have the technology.
 Then they go and mess everything up.

 “The idea of sampling is simply to take a record that was mixed a long, long time ago and turn it into something updated, something new for the young people of today to understand and relate to,” Eric continues.
 “It’s really simple, but everybody’s bugging out, turning it into a bigger deal than it really is.”

 HIP-HOP EVOLVED out of club dance music.
 DJs would spin the tunes and MCs would talk during and in between the grooves.
-At some point, DJs started getting frustrated because the “breaks” – those funky places in songs that turn a dance floor into a tempest – weren’t lasting long enough for the dancers to truly get off.
-So the DJs began scratching – manipulating their turntables, buzzing the records back and forth manually, repeating the breaks for long periods of time.
+At some point, DJs started getting frustrated because the “breaks” — those funky places in songs that turn a dance floor into a tempest — weren’t lasting long enough for the dancers to truly get off.
+So the DJs began scratching — manipulating their turntables, buzzing the records back and forth manually, repeating the breaks for long periods of time.
 On a second turntable, the DJs would add a few bars of another tune for fun.
 As the breaks expanded, MCs had space not only to rap casually, but to blab their whole philosophies of life.
-Though some believe the practice started in the Bronx, it was actually a mutant North Americanized form of the Jamaican custom of “toasting,” which means talking during instrumental parts of pop songs.
+Though some believe the practice started in the Bronx, it was actually a mutant North Americanized form of the Jamaican custom of “toasting,” which means talking during instrumental parts of dance songs.

 As technology expanded, so did this primitive form of manipulating and sampling from records.
-Electronic samplers allowed DJs, record producers and programmers to take bits and pieces of the breaks from records they liked, and then mix and mingle these breaks into beautiful musical collages of sounds and sources – not unlike the visual collages of pop artist Robert Rauschenberg, who, in his masterpieces, “sampled” everything from very well-known sixties comic strips to New York Times photographs to Botticelli’s Birth of Venus.
+Electronic samplers allowed DJs, record producers and programmers to take bits and pieces of the breaks from records they liked, and then mix and mingle these breaks into beautiful musical collages of sounds and sources — not unlike the visual collages of pop artist Robert Rauschenberg, who, in his works, “sampled” everything from very well-known sixties comic strips to New York Times photographs to Botticelli’s Birth of Venus.

 But a sampling machine takes the bits and pieces of music digitally and then stores it on a microchip for the human beat programmers to manipulate.
 The machine does not make the artist; the artist makes the art using technology.
 Rauschenberg may have injected bits and pieces of visual imagery from other sources, but he manipulated them with his own skillful hands.
 And you can do that with a digital sampler; it’s just easier to fake the artistic prowess.